DTC-Glaciers/dtc-glaciers.github.io/index.md

 # DTC-Glaciers

-The **DTC-Glaciers project** is developed as a **Digital Twin Component (DTC) "Early" Development Action**, under the the European Space Agency's **Digital Twin Earth** initiative.
+The **DTC-Glaciers project** is developed under the European Space Agency's **Digital Twin Earth** initiative, as part of the **Digital Twin Components (DTC) Early Development Actions**.

-By leveraging Earth Observation (EO) data, in-situ measurements, and advanced modeling techniques, DTC-Glaciers aims to create a dynamic digital representation of mountain glaciers spanning the past two decades.
-The digital twin will be designed to be *explored*, *interrogated*, and *adapted* in response to real-world events, new observations, and evolving scenarios.
-This open and interactive platform will empower users and stakeholders to better understand the rapid changes in mountain glaciers and take informed action to address these transformations effectively.
+Leveraging the latest Earth Observation (EO) data, in-situ measurements, and advanced modeling techniques, DTC-Glaciers aims to create a dynamic digital representation of mountain glaciers.
+The digital twin will be designed to be *explored*, *interrogated*, and *informed* in response to real-world events, new observations, and evolving scenarios.
+This open and interactive platform will empower users and stakeholders to better understand the rapid changes in mountain glaciers and take informed action to address these challenges effectively.

 :::{note}
 This project has just started!
 Check back for updates soon.